Effective and Scalable Programs to Facilitate Labor Market Transitions for Women in Technology: Covariate balance

 \section{Covariate balance}

 In Figure \ref{fig:balance_1} we show the balance of covariates in the mentoring experiment: each dot corresponds to the absolute difference of means in treatment and control divided by the square root of the sum of variances.
-The only difference that is statistically significant is the graduate degree, where 66\% of treated subjects have a graduate degree and 55\% of control (p-value 0.05).

 In Figure \ref{fig:balance_2} we show the balance of covariates in the Challenges experiment: each dot corresponds to the absolute difference of means in treatment and control divided by the square root of the sum of variances.
-None of the differences is statistically significant.
+The only variable with a standardized absolute mean difference above the 0.1 threshold is is \emph{social science}.